 Signed into law on March 18th, this relief bill mandates paid leave benefits for small business employees affected by COVID-19 and establishes related payroll tax credits for employers.
 The National Council of Nonprofits created an in-depth brochure on what the Families First Coronavirus Response Act means for Nonprofits – View Brochure.

 We understand that in this time of uncertainty you may have growing concerns for the financial health of yourselves and your organizations, employees and families.
-We have curated some helpful resources on our COVID-19 Updates & Resources page and will continue to update it as new information becomes available.
 Please contact us if you have questions about these updates and how they may affect your personal and/or your organization’s situation.